 Q: What if I have student loans and other debt?

 We anticipate the likelihood that many of our interns will have student loans to pay off.
 As such, we factor that into the personalized budget of each intern.
 For instance, if you have a $80 monthly loan payment, you will raise and receive $80 more each month to pay that bill.
 If you have an unusually high amount of debt, whether from student loans or credit cards, etc, it could be a barrier to your acceptance.
 However, this would be our loss for your own good because interns make a base-level salary that may not allow for a wise and timely payment of those loans.

 Q: What if I don’t raise all of my support?

 Statistically, only 2% of interns fail to raise their support in time to be released to campus.
 That’s about one per year.
 What an encouraging statistic!

-As an intern you will begin receiving financial benefits from RUF beginning June 1 the year you are hired.
+As an intern you will begin receiving financial benefits from RUF beginning June 1 of the year you are hired.
 Salaries, health insurance, trainings, and reimbursements are all part of what is being covered by RUF before you have raised any funds.
 These expenses often create a deficit in your account which is slowly erased as your support raising efforts bear fruit.
 Most often an intern who is not able to raise the funds required to be released to campus leaves RUF with an account deficit, and all donated funds are used to minimize the deficit.
-Any surplus funds in an intern’s account after all expenses have been paid may be refunded to donors on a first come, first served basis.
-Unrefunded funds will go to the Intern Emergency Fund.
+Any surplus funds in an intern’s account (after all expenses have been paid) may be refunded to donors on a first come, first served basis.
+Funds not retunred to donors will go to the Intern Emergency Fund.
 The Intern Emergency Fund is a resource for interns who need assistance with unexpected expenses like car repairs, sudden health concern, emergency travel in the case of a family emergency, etc.